Many people are wondering whether it’s OK to dye waterproof fabrics or not. Well, this largely depends on the type of fabric you want to dye.

 You can’t dye waterproof fabrics.
 They have an outer Durable Water Repellent coating that blocks liquids and dye from penetrating them.
 The waterproofing treatment prevents dye from actually getting into the fabric.

-So, the short answer is No. You cannot use dye on waterproof fabric.
+The short answer is No. You cannot use dye on waterproof fabric.
+The DWR coating will prevent dye from penetrating the fabric.

 Legend says that if you want to dye waterproof fabric, you should first use fabric softener to break the DWR coating.